nosp7m/dcf77pi-libgpiodv2/README.md

   parameters are:
   * -q do not show the raw input, default is to show it.
   * -r raw mode, bypass the normal bit reception routine, default is to use it.
-* dcf77pi-ntpsec : Daemon for running as a systemd service that decodes DCF77
+* dcf77pi-daemon : Daemon for running as a systemd service that decodes DCF77
-  time signals and provides them to NTPSec via shared memory.
+  time signals and provides them to NTPsec/Chrony via shared memory (SHM).
 Logs to systemd journal.
-See [README-ntpsec.md](README-ntpsec.md) for details.
+See [README-daemon.md](README-daemon.md) for details.
 * libdcf77.so: The shared library containing common routines for reading bits (either from a log file or the GPIO pins) and to decode the date, time and third party buffer.
 All dcf77pi programs use this library.
 Header